From aspect ratio to zoom: the home theater projector glossary demystifies the technical terms for you in plain English.

 - Lens Shift

 - Lens shift refers to a projector's ability to adjust the lens's position and move the projected image up, down, left or right.
-This allows you to place the projector off-center and still project a straight, aligned image onto the screen.
-This avoids keystone distortion or other image distortions caused by projecting at an angle.
+This movement allows you to place the projector off-center and still cast a straight, aligned image onto the screen.
+Lens shifting avoids keystone distortion or other image distortions caused by projecting at an angle.

 - Letterboxing

 - Letterboxing is caused by displaying a widescreen image on a screen with a different aspect ratio, resulting in black bars appearing at the top and bottom of the image.
-This is done so the image appears in its correct aspect ratio without being stretched or distorted.
-For example, suppose you watch a widescreen movie on a traditional 4:3 aspect ratio projector screen.
+The bars ensure the image appears in its correct aspect ratio without being stretched or distorted.
+For example, suppose you watch a 16:9 widescreen movie on a traditional 4:3 aspect ratio projector or TV screen.
 In that case, black bars will appear at the top and bottom of the screen to maintain the original widescreen aspect ratio of the movie.

 M